gabehaddad/Mobility_Index/README.md

-# Mobility_Index
+By Gabe Haddad and Breitling Snyder

-Categorization of Census blocks in the East Bay based on their mobility access
+Categorization of Census blocks in the East Bay based on their mobility access using Python analytical and mapping tools.

 <h1><span style="font-size:20pt;">Introduction:</span></h1>